Marilyn Monroe in World War 2?

 |Norma Jeane entertaining the troops in Korea, 1954.|

-Conover took the snaps of Norma Jean assembling the drone and used them in the magazine spread.
+Conover took the snaps of Norma Jeane assembling the drone and used them in the magazine spread.
 That could have been that, but Conover remembered the pretty drone girl and later recommended the wholesome young lady to another photographer who was looking to build a portfolio.
 That photographer, Bill Carroll, took a bunch of pictures of Marilyn at what would prove to be her most-photographed location: the beach.
-He then filed them away and only realized in the 1980s that the pretty unknown girl at the beach, Norma Jean Dougherty, had later changed her professional name to Marilyn Monroe.
+He then filed them away and only realized in the 1980s that the pretty unknown girl at the beach, Norma Jeane Dougherty, had later changed her professional name to Marilyn Monroe.

 |Marilyn Monroe in 1941.|

 There are many myths about how Norma Jeane came up with the "Marilyn Monroe" moniker.
 Mickey Rooney famously claimed that he came up with it one day on the spot while he was on the phone with his agent.
 The reality is likely a little more prosaic: Norma Jeane used her mother's maiden name and an alliterative first name picked by studio executive Ben Lyon.
 He took it from Broadway star Marilyn Miller (another alliterative name, common in the era).
 Sorry, Mickey.